-The Company has agreed to pay the Dealer Manager a fee of \$ per share for each Underlying Share issued pursuant to the exercise of Rights other than any Underlying Shares issued to HLR and Roche Holdings.
-The maximum compensation that the Dealer Manager would receive under this arrangement is \$ .
+The Company has agreed to pay the Dealer Manager a fee of 4% of the proceeds raised in the Rights Offering excluding proceeds raised from or by Roche Holdings or any of its affiliates.
+The maximum compensation that the Dealer Manager would receive under this arrangement is \$10,022,498.